 Two different types of interpolation were used for indicators from data sources that did not code the data every year.
 For indicators related to electoral processes, the values from the election year were duplicated for the remaining years in the electoral cycle.
 For instance, the value observed for voter turnout in a particular country in 1976 was used for the remaining years in the electoral cycle, 1977, 1978 and 1979, until a new election was held with a new observed value for voter turnout in 1980.
 For other indicators, which were measured at various time intervals and where the phenomenon being measured is likely to change only slowly, linear interpolation was used from one measurement to the next, assuming a linear process of change over time.
-In the case of literacy, where there is a great deal of missing data (for example, one observation every ten years), Stineman interpolation was used to approximate the missing values between valid observations.
+For some other observational indicators (e.g. literacy), where there is a great deal of missing data (for example, one observation every 10 years), Stineman interpolation was used to approximate the missing values between valid observations.